 It’s very easy to have a ephemeral lab of Vault, thanks to the dev server.

 But that’s not what we would like to achieve.
-Instead, we will create a local lab with the help of another Hashicorp tool which is Vagrant.
+Instead, we will create a local lab with the help of another HashiCorp tool: Vagrant.

 There are many doc and tutorials on this tool, and I honestly found the configuration for this lab somewhere on the Internet.
 To get started, we need a Vagrantfile file, somehow similar to docker, except it’s all virtual machine.
 The vagrant file content is like this: